khyox/ratsvm/README.md

 ## Overview

-This repository contains scripts used in the chapter _Robust Analysis of Time Series in Virome Metagenomics_, of the book _The Human Virome: Methods and Protocols_, _Methods in Molecular Biology_ series of [Springer](http://www.springer.com/).
+This repository contains scripts used in the chapter [Robust Analysis of Time Series in Virome Metagenomics](https://experiments.springernature.com/articles/10.1007/978-1-4939-8682-8_17), of the book [The Human Virome: Methods and Protocols, Methods in Molecular Biology](https://link.springer.com/book/10.1007/978-1-4939-8682-8) series of [Springer Nature](https://www.springernature.com/) (First Online: 21 August 2018).

 ## runs2fastq.py